 Confidence is a muscle and it will grow if you let it.
 Often times, our ability to sell a product is based on the level of confidence we have and we display.

 Another way to think about it is that desperate people rarely get dates.
 Similarly, desperate professionals rarely get sales.

 Successful selling also requires passion.
 Keep in mind, that as a business owner, you know your brand better than anyone else.
 But if you are not passionate about selling, your efforts are not going to work.
 You must believe in what you are doing.
 And you must put in the practice to achieve the level of confidence and passion you will need.

 We just reviewed the 10 things that are most likely keeping most insurance agent’s from crossing the threshold of average producer to top producer.

-If you want to be a top producer, you need to be self aware and empathetic to the opinions around you.
-There are a lot of resources to help you learn how to make a six figure residual income selling insurance, but none of those will do anything if you’re mind isn’t open to change.
+If you want to be a successful insurance agent, you need to be self aware and empathetic to the opinions around you.
+There are a lot of resources to help you learn how to make a six figure residual income selling insurance, but none of those will do anything if you’re mind isn’t open to change or advice from others.